 There must be an open seat in the requested course as well as any other courses affected by the schedule change in order to initiate the Drop/Add.
 Students must meet all prerequisites for course changes.
 This procedure does not pertain to errors or omissions in scheduling.
 In addition, the student is responsible for missed work.
-Change requests must be submitted no later than the third week of school.
-(Second week of school for AP courses).
+Change requests must be submitted no later than September 17, 2021.
+(September 10, 2021 for AP courses).